 The Company is currently working on completing a Prefeasibility Study (PFS).
 The PFS is being managed and completed by SGS Canada along with several independent consultants as needed.
-SGS Mineral Services - Lakefield in Canada and Gekko Systems based in Australia will conduct metallurgical test work for process plant flow sheet optimization.
-Roche Ltée, Groupe-conseil has also been retained and will be responsible for all aspects of environmental and permitting work while C.C.
-Consultants will be advising on matters pertaining to social responsibility and local community communications.
 SGS Geostat's role is to oversee management of the entire project.